jesuisstan/TodoReactApp/README.md

 # TodoReactApp
 ### Getting Started with React
 This is my very first WebApp.
-It is about getting started with React.
+It is about getting started with React.\
-This simple web application allows you to create your own todos list and manage with each todo.
+This simple web application allows you to create your own todos list and manage with each todo.\
-The project demonstrates basic knoledgement on working with React, ReactComponents, JSX, ReactHooks, html, css.
+The project demonstrates basic knoledgement on working with React, ReactComponents, JSX, ReactHooks, html, css.\
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Requirements
 - installed NPM

+## How to use
-In the project directory, you can run:
+In project directory:
-### `npm start`
+### To run the production build of the app
+1. Run the command "npm install -g serve" in console to install [serve](https://github.com/vercel/serve) and let it handle the rest.
+2. Run the command "serve -s build" in console to start 'TodoReactApp'.
+3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Runs the app in the development mode.\
+### To run the app in the development mode
+1. Run the command "npm install" in console to install all the dependencies according to 'package.json' file.
+2. Run the command "npm start" in console to start 'TodoReactApp'.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes in code.\
 You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.